 The State Board of Education has authorized West Texas A&M University to offer PACE as an accelerated teacher preparation program.
 Because PACE operates under the guidelines of alternative certification, degreed individuals have the opportunity to obtain teacher certification within 16-18 months.
-In a typical traditional teacher preparation program, an individual with a degree must take 30 to 60 additional semester hours to receive certification.

 Under the PACE program, can the intern be designated as a teacher of record?

 Yes.
 Under a probationary certificate, the intern will be assigned as teacher of record and required to teach a full load.